edwingeng/wuid/README.md

 - Being unique across time
 - Being unique within a data center
 - Being unique globally if all data centers share a same data store, or they use different section IDs
-- Being capable of generating 100M unique numbers in a single second
+- Being capable of generating 100M unique numbers in a single second with each WUID instance
 - Auto-renew when the low 36 bits are about to run out

 # Install